 Having brought forth unto us

 the cause and giver of good,

 From your great abundance of kindness,

 Pour forth upon us all;

 For all is possible,

 For you who carried the Christ,

 Who is mighty in power;

 You, who are blessed of God.

-- What did you read?
-What spoke to you?
+- What stood out to you?

 - What does it mean for our lives?

-- How does Panagia's kindness relate to the kindness we see in the actions of others?
+- How does Panagia's kindness help us in our lives?